ooluwatom/printf/README.md

 # 7. The big print gives and the small print takes away
 <li>Handle the following flag characters for non-m conversion specifiers:</li>
-+ : adds a + in front of signed positive numbers and a - in front of signed negative numbers space : same as +, but adds a space (is overwritten by +)
++ : adds a + in front of signed positive numbers and a - in front of signed negative numbers<br/>

+space : same as +, but adds a space (is overwritten by +)

 # : adds a 0 in front of octal conversions that don't begin with one, and a 0x or 0X for x or X conversions

-# 8. Sarcasm if lost in print
+# 8. Sarcasm is  lost in print
 <li>Handle the following length modifiers for non-custom conversion specifiers:</li>
-l : converts d, i, u, o, x, X conversions in short signed or unsigned ints h : converts d, i, u, o, x, X conversions in long signed or unsigned ints
+l : converts d, i, u, o, x, X conversions in short signed or unsigned ints

+h : converts d, i, u, o, x, X conversions in long signed or unsigned ints

 # 9. Print some money and give it to us for the rain forests